department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 ## How to apply

-This is a high-level description of the “How to Apply” page for benefit applications.
-The content recommended for the “How to Apply” page may overlap with the “Eligibility” or “Apply now” sections.
+This is a high-level description of the “How to apply” page for benefit applications.
+The content recommended for the “How to apply” page may overlap with the “Eligibility” or “Apply now” sections.

-### Page header
+### Page title
 The page title should be “How to apply for (Most Commonly Used Benefit Name).”

 ### Introduction
-Introduction text describes what the page is about.
-For the “How to Apply” page, the intro text includes the following:
+The introduction describes what the page is about.
+For the “How to apply” page, the introduction text includes the following:
 * The benefit(s) the application is for
 * The type(s) of users the application is aimed at (Veteran, service member, qualified family member)
 * A link back to the Eligiblity page to send users to the Eligibility page to ensure they're eligible for benefit
 * SEO keywords (See [Writing for SEO](https://design.va.gov/content-style-guide/seo).)

 ### Preparing to apply (informational callout)
-On the “How to Apply” page, use the [informational callout](https://design.va.gov/patterns/content-presentation) box to present chunked, scannable snippets of critical information needed by the majority of applicants.
+On the “How to apply” page, use the [informational callout](https://design.va.gov/patterns/content-presentation) box to present chunked, scannable snippets of critical information needed by the majority of applicants.
 For example,

 * Describe what a user needs to do before they begin the application
 * List items needed to complete the application (SSN, military history, etc.).
 Required items should be called out.